 leaflet package

-We will reproduce the same example as we did above using the mapview package.
+We will reproduce the example above using the mapview package.

 library(tmaptools)